Mluisalimaf/Mluisalimaf/README.md

 Software developer student at Brigham Young university - 3/9.<br>
 Systems and Development Student at Uberaba University - 1/5.<br>
-Student of the Vai na Web course.<br>
+Frontend Student of the Vai na Web course.<br>
 And a horror game fan!

 <div align="center">